svaksha/aksh/jl.md

 1. Closures : Functions with data inside (captured variables) ex. adder(x) = y -> y+x
 A function that returns an adding function.
 If you give x and it returns x after adding some data to it as the data is wrapped in it.
 Not sure how they relate to generic functions and methods

+### HDF5
++ Array based storage using HDF5 and JLD
+   * To use HDF5 (with JLD, which has been split recently), use Pkg.add("JLD") and in future, to use it say "using JLD" rather than "using HDF5, JLD."

 ### Current changes in 0.4